Frequently Asked Questions by Atheists (FAQA)

-I enjoy interacting with people on social media.
-However, I’m not inclined to throw away my time on comments and questions from people who are not truly seeking answers.
-If you’re an obvious time-waster, I’m most likely going to ignore you, block you, or feature you as a “Don’t Be This Guy” to my followers.
+I enjoy interacting with people on social media, but I’m not inclined to throw away my time on comments and questions from people who are not truly seeking answers.
+If you’re one of these people, I’m most likely going to ignore you, block you, or feature you as a “Don’t Be This Guy” to my followers.

 - “sky daddy”